krizkontrolz/Home-Assistant-nextion_handler/README.md

 * v0.4 2022-02-18...
    * Return to a single automation in HA YAML
    * Nx UPDATE_LOOP now controls timing of: slow UPDATEs, ACTIONs, fast UPDATEs (with delays & repeats) after user interactions
-   * Fast update speed & repeat settings can now override the defaults in SEND_ACTIONS (to allow customised updates after actions involving high-lag devices, e.g., garage door, blinds, etc.)
+   * Fast update speed & repeat settings can now override the defaults in SEND_ACTIONS (to allow customized updates after actions involving high-lag devices, e.g., garage door, blinds, etc.)
-   * The 'sub APPLY_VARS' HaCmd (which should be at the end of HA_SET1...) gives the nextion_handler control of timing of Nx UI updates (to immediately follow sending the update data requested in HA_SET1...)
+   * The 'sub APPLY_VARS' NhCmd (which should be at the end of HA_SET1...) gives the nextion_handler control of timing of Nx UI updates (to immediately follow sending the update data requested in HA_SET1...)
    * Key default parameters controlling UPDATE_LOOP move to Global_Settings in Program.s* (so that they can be adjusted/tweaked live from HA by sending Nextion Instructions).
    * Started marking ~~~boilerplate ~~~ parts of HMI code more clearly & consistently.